rkouere/mbed-rsa/README.md

 using our libraries.

+## Informations

+The modular exponentiation has been tested **1425237** times with success.

 ## Requirements

-The computer compilation requires few dependencies:
+The compilation requires few dependencies:
  - lib32c-dev
  - multiarch-support
  - python-gmpy2